-Rob Haslehurst is a Managing Director as well as the head of L.E.K.
-Consulting's Boston office and a member of L.E.K.'s Americas Regional Management Committee.
+Robert Haslehurst is a Managing Director as well as the head of L.E.K.'s Boston office and a member of the firm's Americas Regional Management Committee.
 Rob co-leads our Automotive & Mobility practice with a focus on brands and the aftermarket and works across other consumer sectors.
 He advises clients on a range of issues, including corporate strategy, consumer insights, go-to-market strategy, pricing and M&A.